Zeyu-Li/eClass_dark/README.md

 To install this extension

-1. clone this GitHub repo or download zip
+1. Clone this GitHub repo or download zip

    <img src="images/download.png" alt="download" style="zoom:50%;" />